 QUVIVIQ (daridorexant) by Idorsia is orexin receptor antagonists [moa].
 Approved for orexin receptor antagonist [epc].
 First approved in 2022.

-QUVIVIQ (daridorexant) is an oral tablet orexin receptor antagonist approved by the FDA on January 7, 2022, developed by Idorsia for the treatment of insomnia.
-It works by blocking orexin receptors in the brain, which promotes sleep by reducing wakefulness-promoting signals.
-QUVIVIQ represents a newer generation within the orexin antagonist class, offering an alternative mechanism to traditional sedative-hypnotics.
+QUVIVIQ (daridorexant) is an oral orexin receptor antagonist approved in January 2022 for the treatment of insomnia.
+It works by blocking orexin signaling in the brain, which promotes wakefulness, thereby facilitating sleep onset and maintenance.
+The drug represents a newer generation within the orexin antagonist class.

 Orexin Receptor Antagonists